facebookincubator/TTPForge/pkg/blocks/README.md

 **Returns:**

-error: An error if any step validation fails, otherwise nil.
+error: An error if any part of the validation fails, otherwise nil.

 ---